ArtPoon/slides/markdown/mbi3100-distance.md

 # UPGMA

-* Unweighted pair group method with arithmetic mean, also known as average linkage clustering.
+* Unweighted pair group method with arithmetic mean, also known as **average linkage clustering**.

 * Every sequence starts out as a cluster of one ($n_{\scriptsize X}=1$).